ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 * Data subscriptions are consumed by clients, called **Subscription Workers**.
 * You can determine whether workers would be able to connect a subscription [concurrently, or only one at a time](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#worker-interplay).
-* A worker that connects a data subscription, receives a batch of documents and gets to process it.
+* A worker that connects a data subscription receives a batch of documents, and gets to process it.
   Depending on the code that the client provided the worker with, processing can take from seconds to hours.
   When all documents are processed, the worker informs the server of its progress and the server can send it the next batch.